-2. Listing Inclusion
+2. 211 Alberta Listing Policy

-211 Alberta hosts an online database of resource information on their website www.ab.211.ca.
-This database is populated with data entered and maintained in InformAlberta (www.InformAlberta.ca) and is also used for providing referrals to 2-1-1 callers.
-InformAlberta, through their information stewards, collects and maintains human service information that enables people to make informed choices to improve their quality of life.
-The information is published on the InformAlberta.ca website, the 211 Alberta website and appears in various publications created by the information stewards, including Directories and Resource Lists.
+211 Alberta hosts an online database of information on www.ab.211.ca.
+This database, populated with information about human and social services, is used for providing referrals to 2-1-1 callers and for use by visitors to the website looking to make informed choices to improve their quality of life.
+The information is published on the InformAlberta.ca website, the 211 Alberta website, and appears in various publications including Directories and Resource Lists.

 - Publicly funded services providing a direct human or health service.

 - Federal, provincial, or municipal government services providing a direct human service.